Skill Demand Index

 Which roles need Marketing Degree most:

-Other positions drive 33% of demand.
-Software Engineering and Marketing also frequently list Marketing Degree as a requirement.
-Skills commonly paired with Marketing Degree include Ecommerce.
+Marketing positions drive 57% of demand.
+Software Engineering and Other also frequently list Marketing Degree as a requirement.
+Skills commonly paired with Marketing Degree include Communication Skills and Integrated Marketing Campaigns.

 Depth Level Distribution